List of amateur radio transceivers: UV-5R

 The Baofeng UV-5R is a hand-held radio that has been marketed in the United States and was produced since 2012.
 It has been used in a number of projects involving radios.
 It is described as a popular inexpensive model.

 Features

 The UV-5R is designed to transmit on the 2 meter band between 136 and 174 MHz and on the 70 cm band between 400 and 520 MHz.
 (480 MHz to 520 MHz is not available in the UK to comply with Ofcom regulations and are blocked by the manufacturer).
-Features include CTCSS and duplex operation for use with local repeaters, dual watch and dual reception, an LED flashlight, voice prompts in either English or Chinese and programmable LED lighting for the LCD display.
+Features include CTCSS and duplex operation for use with local repeaters, dual watch and dual reception, an LED flashlight, voice prompts in either Chinese or English and programmable LED lighting for the LCD.

 Illegal marketing and distribution in the United States

 The FCC cited the Houston, Texas based importer Amcrest Industries which owns and operates Baofeng radio US for illegally marketing UV-5R, "capable of operating outside the scope of its equipment authorization," the FCC Citation said, which is outside of its Part 90 authorization granted.
 The FCC asserts Amcrest marketed "UV-5R-series FM hand-held radios capable of transmitting on 'restricted frequencies.'"
 Marketing a device that is "capable of operating outside the scope of its equipment authorization," is not allowed.